SportsCardInvestor/sci-dev-challenge-code-review/code-review/README.md

 Welcome to the **Code Review Challenge from Hell**! 😈

-Your mission, should you choose to accept it, is to review the TypeScript file `scratch_32.ts` and identify as many issues as possible.
+Your mission, should you choose to accept it, is to review the TypeScript file `ohnocode.ts` and identify as many issues as possible.
 This file contains a carefully crafted collection of anti-patterns, security vulnerabilities, code smells, and style violations that would make any senior developer weep.

 ## 🚨 **WARNING: Viewer Discretion Advised**